contagon/handbook/handbook/32-repentance-and-membership-councils.md

 The decisions from membership councils should be directed by the Spirit.
 They should reflect the love and hope offered by the Savior to those who repent.
 Possible decisions are described below.
 When making these decisions, leaders consider the circumstances that are outlined in [32.7](32-repentance-and-membership-councils.md#327-circumstances-of-the-person).

-After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through the Leader and Clerk Resources system (see [32.14.1](32-repentance-and-membership-councils.md#32141-report-of-church-membership-council)).
+After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through LCR (see [32.14.1](32-repentance-and-membership-councils.md#32141-report-of-church-membership-council)).

 Possible decisions from membership councils are outlined in the following sections.